TOOTH EXTRACTION CAN BE A PAINLESS WAY TO IMPROVE YOUR DENTAL HEALTH

 3-D CTscan to provide a more detailed view of the teeth and nerves to determine the exact course our oral surgeon should take.

-Ice pack (bag of frozen vegetables) should be applied to the area to keep swelling to a minimum, which subsides after 48 hours.
+Apply an ice pack (or bag of frozen vegetables)to the area to keep swelling to a minimum, which subsides after 48 hours.

 Drink lots of fluids and only eat soft, nutritious foods (avoid hard or crunchy foods like nuts and popcorn) for two or three days, and avoid drinking through a straw, spitting, or smoking (resume normal habits when comfortable).